webtaken/GPTube/README.md

-# The frontend of GPTube!
+# The GPTube side project!